And words can hurt forever

 ... but with all that in mind, what’s the problem here?
 In reading this relatively-harmless book from this now-future vantage two decades later, I was filled with an incredible sense of disquiet.
 Remember: this was the one reference book within all those wild tangents that I found the most worrisome, for what it once represented, and for what it now contends.
 So, what’s “wrong” here?
 Why, despite everything, am I bothered by this?

 The best way to illustrate the larger problem is to consider this book’s intended audience.
 Even though its authors are academics and their findings are supported by research, this is a general-audience book through-and-through.
-It’s theoretical basis is very strong, but it only offers a tantalizingly small amount of it, all for fear of boring a readership in better need of brass-tack practicalities.
+Its theoretical basis is very strong, but only offers a tantalizingly small amount of it, all for fear of boring a readership in better need of brass-tack practicalities.
 The target audience is geared for the parents of bullied children, with the assumption the bullying is taking place primarily at school and nowhere else.
 Every chapter ends with a section titled “What can you do?” — whereupon chapter-relevant advice is doled out, almost all involving a greater amount of parental involvement (or meddling) in the school’s affairs.

 Even here, we see the curious slippage that my old teacher once engaged in.
 Though the book acknowledges the grander scale of its systemic orientation, it turns heel when pressed, and can only offer solutions on the commutative level.
 The readers of this book arrive with a problem in need of solving, but if we take the book’s core thesis at face value, then this problem is not so easily solved – and, perhaps, should not be.
 Like what happened to my science teacher, what chaos would ensue if these massive and distributed systems were indeed so open to sudden suggestion?
 It constructs a sad Catch-22 in this way, because if you were truly capable of enacting such systemic change at all, then you probably weren’t getting bullied in the first place.